RyanLucas3/MRF/docs/source/how_it_works.rst

 Setup
 --------

-Within the modern ML canon, random forest is an extremely popular algorithm because it allows for complex nonlinearities, handled high-dimensional data, bypasses overfitting, and requires little to no tuning.
+Within the modern ML canon, random forest is an extremely popular algorithm because it allows for complex nonlinearities, handles high-dimensional data, bypasses overfitting, and requires little to no tuning.
 However, while random forest gladly delivers gains in prediction accuracy (and ergo a conditional mean closer to the truth), it is much more reluctant to disclose its inherent model.

 MRF shifts the focus of the forest away from predicting :math:`y_t` into modelling :math:`\beta_t`, which are the economically meaningful coefficients in a time-varying linear macro equation.
 More formally: